 Formal training and education is required to become an environmental lawyer.
 You will need to attend an accredited law school, or after having completed a bachelor’s degree, enroll in an online llm.

 While in college, consider minors in other fields like environmental science, which will set you up with great background knowledge for later work in environmental law.
 After graduating law school, the United States requires you to pass the bar exam of your state before you become a practicing attorney.

-Before sitting the bar, consider interning to gain practical experience in the workplace which will set you apart from other applicants when eventually applying for a job.
+Before sitting the bar, consider interning to gain practical experience from a criminal defense lawyer in Los Angeles which will set you apart from other applicants when eventually applying for a job.